 Vickie’s is the best bang for your buck and is also loaded with retro Vegas charm.
 Every Vegas tourist should visit this local landmark at least once to be able to say they had breakfast in the oldest diner in Vegas!

-There isn’t much that’s cheap inside the Cosmopolitan you could describe as cheap (and really, no complaints on that), so the fact that you can get a breakfast sandwich with a national cult foodie following for less than $10 here is impressive.
+There isn’t much inside the Cosmopolitan you could describe as cheap (and really, no complaints on that), so the fact that you can get a breakfast sandwich with a national cult foodie following for less than $10 here is impressive.

-All three of their classic egg sandwiches are affordable at less than $10 but don’t expect your basic bacon, egg, and cheese.
-The huge, gourmet breakfast sandwiches are more than enough to fill you up AND take an Instagram-worthy food photo.
+All three of the classic egg sandwiches at Eggslut are affordable at less than $10 but don’t expect your basic bacon, egg, and cheese.
+The huge, gourmet breakfast sandwiches are more than enough to fill you up AND make an Instagram-worthy food photo.

-When the Cosmopolitan debuted its Block 16 Urban Food Hall, they brought in cult favorites from around the country, including District Donuts out of New Orleans.
+The Block 16 Urban Food Hall at Cosmopolitan is a mecca of cult food favorites from around the country, including District Donuts out of New Orleans.